LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/time-series-analysis/3-step_by_step_example.md

 1. The number of Bicycle Hires is not an int or float, but an object.
 2. There are multiple columns
-3. The Date is in a seperate column rather than in the Index
+3. The Date is in a separate column rather than in the Index

 ## Adding the Helper Functions to our Glue Job